Strategic Advisory Panel

 Mark’s work is displayed in the collections of many leading international museums including Tate, MoMA New York, and Centre Pompidou Paris.
 He is an Honorary Fellow of Goldsmiths College and of the London Institute, an Honorary Doctor of The University of Central England and a member of the South Bank Board.
 He is represented by Hauser & Wirth.

 Former residents of Delfina Studio Trust, Jane and Louise Wilson are internationally known artist collaborators working with photography and the moving image.

 The work of Jane and Louise Wilson has often centred on abandoned buildings, which are imbued with the presence and ideology of the original occupants.
 Through carefully choreographed film installations, sound works and photography they have explored some of Europe’s least accessible sites including the former Stasi Prison in Berlin, the British Houses of Parliament and the huge Star City complex in Moscow, a key site of the Russian Space Programme.
 In 1999 they were nominated for The Turner Prize for the multi-screen installation Gamma.

 They have exhibited nationally and internationally including the Carnegie International (1999), Korean Biennial (2000), Istanbul Biennial (2001), Guggenheim, Bilbao (2003), Kunsthaus Bregenz, Austria (2003), Museum of Modern Art in New York (2006), CGAC in Santiago de Compostela and Sharjah Biennial (2011).

-In 2016, Jane and Louise will present a two person exhibition at MIMA, Middlesborough with future exhibitions including The J Paul Getty Museum, Los Angelos in 2017 and the Metropolitan Museum of Art, New York in 2018.
+In 2016, Jane and Louise will present a two-person exhibition at MIMA, Middlesbrough with future exhibitions including The J Paul Getty Museum, Los Angeles in 2017 and the Metropolitan Museum of Art, New York in 2018.